 Fulfilling reorder requests is not always possible.
 Sometimes, the wine we offer is limited or allocated, and we always recommend ordering accordingly.

-The easiest and fastest way to order wine is through our email offers.
+The easiest and fastest way to order wine is through our offers.
+Simply click the link in the email you’re sent and request the number of bottles you would like.
 If you need any help submitting an order through our website, please e-mail email@example.com for help.

 We ship during two temperature-appropriate windows each year, once in Spring (typically March-May) and again in Autumn (typically October-December).

-We only automatically ship wine during our open shipping windows.
+We only automatically ship wine during our open shipping windows, based on the weather in different parts of the country.
 If you need wine shipped during a different time of year, please e-mail email@example.com.

 During our open shipping windows, we only ship wine in 12-bottle cases and we do not split up orders.
 That means if you have 11 bottles, we will not ship your wine until you have a full case.
 It also means that if you order 18 bottles of one wine, we will not ship your wine until you have ordered enough to fill up the second case.